ChamperNet/strapi-db-sqlite-cloud-backup/README.md

 4. **Uploading the backup to cloud storage (Google Drive and Yandex Disk):**
    - If the environment variables `GOOGLE_DRIVE_ENABLED` and `YANDEX_DISK_ENABLED` are set to `true`, the backup is uploaded to the respective cloud storage services.
-   - Log messages about the process and the result of the upload are recorded.
+   - Log messages about the process and the result of the upload is recorded.

 5. **Managing the number of backups:**
    - The number of backups in the backup directory is checked.